Содержание

 clock as a preferred reference, specify the keyword

-.
-The complete server
+prefer.
+The complete server line

 for a Conrad DCF77 receiver module would be: